League of Women Voters Lake Michigan Region

 Our Education Committee and Speakers Bureau presented a series of state specific programs, throughout September.

-Last year, we surveyed representatives from each of the four member states, surrounding Lake Michigan, to determine which topics related to the preservation and protection of Lake Michigan were of most interest.
-With those results in mind, we have prepared a series of programs, with each program devoted to a different state: Indiana, Wisconsin, Illinois and Michigan.
+We surveyed representatives from each of the four member states, surrounding Lake Michigan, to determine which topics related to the preservation and protection of Lake Michigan were of most interest.
+With those results in mind, we prepared a series of programs, with each program devoted to a different state: Indiana, Wisconsin, Illinois and Michigan.

 The number one area of interest was Climate Change and, as a result, we presented our 2022 Climate Change Forum in-person and online in April 2022.
 In September 2022, we continued our education efforts, with a focus on each state, specifically.